swup/js-plugin/README.md

 }
 ```

-This is also the animation object that swup will fall-back to in case no other matching
+This is also the fallback animation in case no other matching animations were found.
-animation object is found.

 Animations are chosen based on the `from` and `to` properties of the object, which are
 compared against the current visit (urls of current and next page).